-It typically costs more to repair gas line leaks than water even though you need a plumber for either type of leak.
-You can expect to pay $300 – $750 for a gas line repair.
+It typically costs more to repair gas line leaks than water, even though you need a plumber for either type of leak.
+You can expect to pay $300 to $750 for a gas line repair.

 How to Find a Plumber

-Our plumbing cost guide is another valuable resource to assist you to gather information and estimates for plumbing leaks.
+Our plumbing cost guide is another valuable resource to assist you in gathering information and estimates for plumbing leaks.
 The safest method is to hire a plumber you are familiar with or ask your friends, family, and neighbors.

 Conventional wisdom requires the homeowner to get three or more estimates before hiring someone, but depending on the severity of the leak, you may not wish to wait.
 Use our free plumber locator service to find professional plumbers in your area and get no-obligation estimates for the repair.

-If the repair is an emergency, then turn off the main water line and call a plumber right away and seek one that offers off-hours service.
-Expect to pay an additional $100 – $400 for emergency off-hours service.
+If the repair is an emergency, then turn off the main water line, call a plumber right away, and seek one that offers off-hours service.
+Expect to pay an additional $100 to $400 for emergency off-hours service.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.